knguyenngo/dot_files/README.md

 11. `yay`: install anything not available with `pacman`
 12. `ncdu`: manage storage (should use with `sudo` to access all directories)
 13. `fuse`: required for `obsidian`
+14. `autotiling`: automatic tiling when opening new windows

 ---
 ## Useful Commands